Home »

 • Most studio portraits are 3/4 length (mid thigh) so shoes aren't needed.

-Outdoor Portrait Ideas
+Outdoor Headshot & Portrait Ideas

 • Wear a tank top or undershirt and change clothes faster.